-A View on Technical Indicators and Trading Systemstechnical analysis writer show how or whether those technical stock indicators have predictive value over a broad range of stocks over a long period of time (relative to the typical trade horizon at least).
-That is not for lack of well known statistical techniques, but rather because (in our view) the results of such analyses would be less than impressive in a wide array of cases and, as we will show below, would contradict many of the precepts of technical analysis.
+A View on Technical Indicators and Trading Systemsbooks on technical analysis show whether those technical stock indicators have predictive value over a broad range of stocks over a long period of time.
+That is not for lack of well known statistical techniques, but rather, we believe, because the results of such analyses would be less than impressive in a wide array of cases and, as we will show below, would contradict many of the precepts of technical analysis.
 Similarly, maxims like "the trend is your friend" suggest that stocks that are currently in an identifiable uptrend are more likely to continue that uptrend rather than reverse.
-Although there are straightforward ways to formalize and test such statements, that is rarely done, at least in the publications that make such claims.
+Although there are ways to formalize and test such statements, it is rarely done in the publications where the expression is used, except for the occasional provision of well-selected examples.
+For examples that do involve rigorous testing, see academic finance articles on momentum trading strategies.

 Contents: A View on Technical Indicators and Trading Systems